-For the Custom Cluster, you should specify the processor type and resource requirements.
-The experiment job will be automatically assigned to an available node according to the given resource requirements.
+Your custom cluster can be either on-premise or on-cloud.
+For on-premise clusters, you can specify the processor type and resource requirements.
+The experiment will be assigned automatically to an available node based on the input resource requirements.

 You have an option to use multi-node distributed training.
 The default option is single-node training.

 Select the Docker image that the experiment container will use.
 You can either use a managed image provided by VESSL or your own custom image.

 To pull images from the public Docker registry, simply pass the image URL.
 The example below demonstrates pulling the official TensorFlow development GPU image from Docker Hub.

 To pull images from the private Docker registry, you should first integrate your credentials in organization settings.

 Then, check the private image checkbox, fill in the image URL, and select the credential.

 Specify the start command in the experiment container.
 Write a running script with command-line arguments just as you are using a terminal.
 You can put multiple commands by using the